exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Skipping anchoring

-If Exonum should perform anchoring, but there is no LECT agreed upon `+2/3` validators, then anchoring does not take place.
+If Exonum should perform anchoring, but there is no LECT agreed upon by`+2/3` validators, then anchoring does not take place.
 The anchoring service waits until some validators update their anchoring chain and a common LECT is found.
-A new block for anchoring is the latest Exonum blockchain block needs to be anchored.
+A new block for anchoring is the latest Exonum blockchain block that needs to be anchored.
 For example, the Exonum blockchain is at the height `#11000` with an anchoring interval of `1000` blocks.
 If a common LECT appears at the height `#12345`, block `#12000` is anchored, though there will be no anchor for block `#11000`.

-## Setups and configuration
+## Setup and configuration

 Anchoring requires additional [global and local configuration parameters](../architecture/configuration.md) to be set.